deepali-2303/deepali-2303/ReadMe.md

 <!-- About Me Section -->
 <div style="display: flex; flex-direction: row; justify-content: space-around; align-items: center;">
   <p>
-    👋 Hii,  I'm passionate about machine learning, web development, and exploring the fascinating world of technology.
+    👋 Hii,  I'm passionate about machine learning and exploring the fascinating world of technology.
     <br><br>
     🚀 As a developer, I love tackling challenges and creating practical solutions.
-My goal is to build projects that not only function but also inspire.
     <br><br>
     🧠 Fascinated by the endless possibilities of AI and Machine Learning, I'm constantly exploring new horizons.
-Currently, I'm delving into Generative AI.
+Currently, I'm delving deep into NLP and Generative AI.
     <br><br>
     🌟 Looking to collaborate on exciting projects and contribute to the open-source community.
 Let's connect, learn, and build together!
     <br><br>